Meridiam/Kronos/README.md

 # Kronos

-Kronos is a microscopy program built for [Scarcelli Lab](http://onlylightcandothat.org) to coordinate EMCCD and objective cameras with a scanning stage for the purpose of automating image capture and _data analysis (WIP)_ for research on a novel material analysis method.
+Kronos is a WIP microscopy program built for [Scarcelli Lab](http://onlylightcandothat.org) to coordinate EMCCD and objective cameras with a scanning stage for the purpose of automating image capture and _data analysis (WIP)_ for research on a novel material analysis method.